 In a non-stick pan, I heated about 100 ml of sunflower oil (you can also use olive oil) and a tablespoon of butter, after which when it is quite hot we fry the fish.

-I chose a medium-sized pan in which I will fry two fish at once, at medium temperature, 3-4 minutes after which we turn them on the other side.
+I chose a medium-sized pan in which I will fry two fish at once, at medium temperature, for 3-4 minutes after which we turn them on the other side.

 You must be careful that the temperature is not too high because the fish will burn on the outside and will be raw on the inside, but not too low because they will be soaked in oil and will not be crispy.